mrn3/ldstoolbox/README.md

 Note that LDS Toolbox is distributed under the [MIT License](http://opensource.org/licenses/MIT)

 If you'd like to be part of the project, please see if there's anything you can help with and let us know.
+Also, feel free to view/submit [issues] (https://github.com/mrn3/ldstoolbox/issues) and [milestones](https://github.com/mrn3/ldstoolbox/milestones).